superfly/docs/reference/error-codes.html.md

 #### PC07: Connection retries exhausted

-    PC08, // failed to set some important tcp socket options, this is a fly issue PT01, // could not proxy TCP data to/from instance PT02, // could not proxy TCP data to/from instance, PT03, // tls handshake was canceled
+The proxy failed to connect to a machine after too many retries.

+#### PC08: TCP timeout couldn't be set

+Failed to set the TCP timeout for an upstream connection.
+This is an internal Fly.io issue.

+### TLS errors

+TLS errors are related to the automatic TLS termination provided by Fly Proxy.
+These errors occur before a request is passed on to your application.

+#### PT01: Exceeded rate limit for IP range

+A given IP range made too many TLS handshake attempts and was rate limited.

+#### PT02: could not proxy TCP data

+The proxy failed to proxy TCP data to or from a machine.

+    PT03, // tls handshake was canceled
     PT04, // tls handshake failed
     PT05, // no valid tls certificate was found for SNI {sn}. aborted connection